 Romania does not levy any stamp or transfer tax on the transfer of real estate.
 Nonetheless, the purchase of real estate in Romania involves several costs such as notary's fees and land book registration fees.

 When real estate is purchased from individuals income tax is due for such acquisition.
 This is similar in nature to a transfer tax.
-The tax is payable by the individual transferring the ownership or other dismemberments of the real property right and is calculated by applying a rate of 3% on the taxable income, which is determined by deducting from the transaction value the amount of RON 450,000 (ie approx. EUR 94,000) which is non-taxable.
+The tax is payable by the individual transferring the ownership or other dismemberments of the real property right and is calculated by applying a rate of (i) 3% on the taxable income for constructions of any kind and land related thereto, as well as on land of any kind without construction, held for a period of up to 3 years inclusive (ii) 1% for the assets described above held for a period of more than 3 years.

 The value on which the tax is levied is the transaction value set forth by the parties through the transfer documents.
 If such value is under the minimum value set out in the valuation records kept by the notaries public, the notary public shall notify the tax authorities with regard to the transaction.